 Dear Expectant Mother,

 We are Phil & Filip (yes, we do have the same name)!
-We have been together for 10 years and have built a strong relationship based on love, trust, humor, and kindness.
-We have been blessed with an adopted son, and we can’t wait to welcome another child into our home.
+We have been together for 15 years and have built a strong relationship based on love, trust, humor, and kindness.
+We have been blessed with stable careers, loving families, and our adopted son, but we are longing to find the final piece of our family.
 We admire you for making this difficult decision.
-We can promise you that your child will be welcomed open-heartedly into our loving home.
+We promise you that your child will be welcomed by two caring parents and an adoring big brother (who’s been asking for a sibling 🙂

 Things we love: